-Physical Therapy Guide to Acromioclavicular Joint (AC Joint) Injuries
+Physical Therapy Guide to Acromioclavicular Joint Injuries

 You can contact a physical therapist directly for an evaluation.
-To find a physical therapist in your area, visit Find a PT.
+To locate a physical therapist in your area, visit Find a PT.

-Find a PT near you!
+Find a PT Near You!

 What Are Acromicioclavicular (AC) Joint Injuries?

-Traumatic AC joint injuries are most common in individuals who sustain a fall and land on the outside of the shoulder or onto a hand (eg, a football player who is tackled, a bicyclist who crashes, or a manual laborer who falls off a ladder.
+Traumatic AC joint injuries are most common in people who fall and land on the outside of the shoulder or hand.
+Examples include a:

-An overuse AC joint injury occurs over time as repeated, excessive stress is placed on the joint.
-Cartilage at the ends of the acromion and clavicle bones protects the joint from daily wear and tear.
-Over time, the demand placed on this cartilage may be more than it is capable of enduring, resulting in an overuse injury.
-Significant wearing of the cartilage is known as arthritis.
-Overuse AC joint injury is most common in individuals who perform tasks, such as heavy weight lifting (bench and military presses), or jobs that require physical labor with the arms stretched over the head.
+Overuse AC joint injury.
+This type of injury occurs over time due to repeated and too much stress on the joint.
+Cartilage at the end of the acromion and clavicle bones protects the joint from daily wear and tear.
+Over time, the demand placed on this cartilage may be more than it can endure.
+The result is an overuse injury that can lead to major wearing of the cartilage and arthritis.
+Overuse AC joint injury is most common in people who do repeated tasks.
+Examples include:

 How Does It Feel?